AntonSol919/linkspace/lns.md

 ### Can I buy with crypto?
 Why not use crypto to do X, Y, Z ?

 Linkspace is easy to integrate with blockchains (or even create a new blockchain).
-You are free to built on it as you wish (MPL-2.0 license).
+You are free to build don'g it as you wish (MPL-2.0 license).
 However, in an effort to put food on the table and pay taxes I prefer fiat money.
 Additionally, 1 cent transactions save a lot of trouble w.r.t. identification if you lose the private key.
-If all you want is to fund the project contact me directly.

 ## Claim a name